diginize/wp-vereinsflieger/readme.txt

 Contribution is always appreciated.
 Please have a look into our GitHub repository for further information (https://github.com/Diginize/wp-vereinsflieger).

 == Changelog ==

+= 1.0.9 =
+* Fix an error in German translated links

 = 1.0.8  =
 * Fix issue which changes the wordpress user's password on every login